PDF Viewer

 About PDF Viewer

 PDF (Portable Document Format) is the most widely used document format in the world — ISO 32000-2 standardized, immutable across platforms, and embedded in every operating system and major web browser.
-This viewer renders PDFs in your browser using Mozilla's PDF.js engine, which parses the raw byte stream entirely in JavaScript without uploading the file anywhere.
-You get full navigation (page jumps, keyboard arrows, scroll), zoom from 25% to 400% with fit-to-width and fit-to-page presets, 90-degree rotation, fullscreen and print support, and the file stays on your device.
-Compatible with PDF 1.4 through 2.0 specifications including text, images, forms, annotations, and embedded fonts.
+This viewer renders each page to a real HTML canvas using Mozilla's PDF.js engine, which parses the raw byte stream entirely in JavaScript without uploading the file anywhere.
+You get working page navigation (first/previous/next/last buttons, a jump-to-page box, and keyboard left/right arrows), zoom in/out (25% to 400%) with Fit-to-Width and Fit-to-Page presets, Ctrl+Mouse-Wheel zoom over the page, 90-degree rotate left/right, fullscreen, one-click print of the current page, and download of the untouched original — all while the file stays on your device.
+A live page-size readout reports the exact geometry of each page in millimetres and inches and names the standard format (A4, A3, A5, Letter, Legal, Tabloid) with portrait or landscape orientation, so print shops, designers, and document controllers can confirm a document will print at the intended paper size before sending it out.
+Compatible with PDF 1.4 through 2.0 including text, images, forms, annotations, and embedded fonts.

 How is browser PDF viewing different from Adobe Acrobat Reader?